-As I noted above, 28,000 American men die each year from prostate cancer.
-Imagine the impact to families if we can extend the lives of that cohort by 5, 10, or 20 years.
+Almost 28,000 American men die each year from prostate cancer.
+Imagine the impact on families if we can extend the lives of that cohort by 5, 10, or 20 years.
 I’m at 14 years and counting!

 Our goal with the Tour de USA is to create an annual road rally that will prostate cancer and cancer survivors what the Rolling Thunder motorcycle ride to Washington, D.C. did for Vietnam POWs.

-2018 is Year 1 of the Tour de USA.
+2018 is Year 1 of the Tour de USA and we are going for dual World Records: 1) longest charity road rally and 2) charity road rally with the most participants.
 I hope you will have time to be part of it in some way.

 If you think you can help, please complete the contact form below.
 I commit to never sharing your email with any other organization.
 You won’t receive a stream of emails and you can opt out at any time.
 You can do the same if sign up to volunteer and something happens that you can’t.